home-assistant/home-assistant.io/source/_integrations/vizio.markdown

 ## Service `vizio.fetch_latest_apps`

 This service allows you to fetch the latest list of apps for a given Vizio device.
 Vizio occasionally adds support for additional apps and this service allows you to sync Home Assistant with that list.
-This action can also be scheduled to perform automatically using the `scan_interval` configuration option in `configuration.yaml` or in the Config Entry Options menu.
+This action can also be scheduled to perform automatically using the `scan_interval` configuration option in `configuration.yaml` or in the configuration entry Options menu.

 ## Notes and limitations